Living Ayurveda Internship

-Offerings include: Ayurvedic philosophy and practice, medicine making, Vedic astrology, cultivation of Ayurvedic medicinals, plant meditations, nutrition and cooking, pharmacology, practitioner skills, body systems, panchakarma training, agnihotra, plant botany, wildcrafting, and much more.
+Offerings include: basic Ayurveda training that covers Ayurvedic philosophy and practice, herbal medicine making, Vedic astrology, cultivation of Ayurvedic medicinals, plant meditations, nutrition and cooking, pharmacology, practitioner skills, body systems, panchakarma training, agnihotra, plant botany, wildcrafting, and much more.
 Take a look at our sample calendar.

-LAI teachers include Ayurvedic doctors and practitioners, farmers, herbalists, astrologers, yoga teachers, and regional experts.
+LAI teachers include Ayurvedic practitioners, farmers, herbalists, astrologers, yoga teachers, and regional experts.
 Collectively, they weave their passions and skills into this comprehensive offering.